-Please make sure that you are registered for your Fall classes.
-For returning students, you should have completed your registration in the Spring.
-If you have not registered, please do so as soon as possible.
-In looking through your schedule for the fall, please keep the following in mind:
+Please make sure that you are registered for your Spring classes.
+For returning students, you should have completed your registration in the Fall.
+If you have not registered, please do so as soon as possible (registration ends Feb.
+6) .
+In looking through your schedule, please keep the following in mind:

 We want you to have a successful semester back on campus and excel in your courses.
 Some early organization will go a long way in helping you do this.
 Here are some tips for creating some good organization systems to help you succeed.